JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 > ![Rogue Service Principal Owns Legacy App](evidence/05a-rogue-owner-relationship.png)
 > *Highlighted: the `Mad-Hat-Labs-App` service principal listed as an owner of the legacy application.*

 The owners list returned the second application's service principal.
-That connects the two applications, and it means the attacker can mint a new secret on the legacy app whenever the current one is removed.
+That is the configuration relationship the previous step could not establish, and it means control over the legacy application does not depend on the current secret.
+An owner can create another.

 ### Reviewing requested Graph permissions